You can’t shake a stick at a business blog without coming across leagues of professionals gushing about email marketing.

 But you probably already know all of that.
-If you’ve taken even a passing glance at a marketing article -- on our blog or elsewhere -- you’ve likely come across the stats, and you know that an email list is a must-have for any business, small or large, to survive.
+If you’ve taken even a passing glance at online course marketing strategies -- or any type of marketing strategy, for that matter -- you’ve likely come across the stats, and you know that an email list is a must-have for any business, small or large, to survive.

 That’s not what you’re struggling with.